-Miss Rodeo Texas 2016
+Miss Rodeo Texas 2017

-A Texas tradition for more than five decades with the Miss Rodeo Texas inauguration crowning in 1959, the Miss Rodeo Texas Pageant has produced seven Miss Rodeo Americas.
+A Texas tradition for more than five decades with the Miss Rodeo Texas inauguration crowning in 1959, the Miss Rodeo Texas Pageant has produced eight Miss Rodeo Americas.
 Since the inception of the Miss Rodeo Texas Pageant, Miss Rodeo Texas has served as a vibrant, colorful goodwill ambassador of rodeo, the official sport of Texas, working closely with professional rodeos, rodeo associations and community organizations to preserve our western heritage and keep the western industry alive and flourishing in today’s society.

 Contestants from all over the state participate in the Miss Rodeo Texas program competing for thousands of dollars in scholarship awards and other prizes among three age groups vying for their respective crowns.
 The Miss Rodeo Texas contest consists of pageant winners from 19 to 24 years old.
 The Miss Rodeo Texas Teen consists of winners from 14 to 18 year old.
 The Miss Rodeo Texas Princess competition consists of 9 to 13 year old contestants.
 The selection of each of the rodeo queens is based on horsemanship, appearance, and personality competitions with the crowning of the winners on coronation night in San Antonio, Texas.
 Please view the Miss Rodeo Texas website, www.missrodeotexas.com for more information.
-As the reigning Miss Rodeo Texas 2016, Lisa will be competing in the Miss Rodeo America pageant in Las Vegas, Nevada in conjunction with the Wrangler National Finals Rodeo.
+As the reigning Miss Rodeo Texas 2016, Tianti will be competing in the Miss Rodeo America pageant in Las Vegas, Nevada in conjunction with the Wrangler National Finals Rodeo.